-Public cycle parking is concentrated in the centres of Warwick, Leamington and Kenilworth but is more limited in village centres and at local shopping parades.
+There is currently a reasonable provision of public cycle parking in town centres and railway stations although cycle parking is more limited in village centres and at local shopping parades.

-The railway stations in Warwick District vary in terms of accessibility for pedestrians although all have good cycle parking provision (Table W3).
+The railway stations in Warwick District vary in terms of accessibility for pedestrians although all have good cycle parking provision.
 Secure, long-stay cycle storage at public transport interchanges is important in ensuring that active travel can form part of longer distance journeys.